Last updated on August 23rd, 2023 at 11:52 am

 A little over half way from Muker to Keld is a limestone ravine, Swinner Gill.
 Gill can mean both a ravine or a stream, though the latter often creates the former.
 Anyway, Swinner has both features and the water splashes down past old ruined buildings associated with lead mining – possibly smelting.
 It’s an interesting, attractive, spot.
 There are several rather nice waterfalls near Keld; we spent some time messing about around Kisdon Force.
 Force, or foss, is another Norse word.

-At Swinner, the map showed something called Crackpot Hall a little to the north of us.
-It was tempting but, stupidly, we gave it a miss.
-An information board in Keld subsequently revealed that Crackpot Hall is a restored ruin, probably 18th century, in a wonderfully photogenic spot.
-There is a report of the farmer’s daughter, a child called Alice, who, with her “mocking, chuckling laugh”, visitors felt had the “madness of the moors about her”.
-Clearly, this needs investigating – as well as a visit; so we’ll see Swaledale again, I’m sure.
-Meanwhile, it is intriguing that, some say, the name ‘Crackpot’ might be derived from the Norse kraka for crow and old English pot for cave.
+At Swinner, you can take a diversion to a lonely ruin, Crackpot Hall.
+It is a wonderfully atmospheric and photogenic spot.
+There is a report of the farmer’s daughter in the 1920s, a child called Alice, who, with her “mocking, chuckling laugh”, visitors felt had the “madness of the moors about her”.
+Some say the name ‘Crackpot’ might be derived from the Norse kraka for crow and old English pot for cave.
 I don’t know how true that is and, in any case, remoter parts of Britain maintained older dialects for centuries (and still do in places) – so the name may not be that old.
 If anyone reading this knows for sure, do let me know.
 There is a small village called Crackpot a little farther east along the valley.